nicotine-plus/nicotine-plus/doc/SLSKPROTOCOL.md

 | Send to Peer | Receive from Peer |

-In museekd 0.1.13, these messages are sent and received in Museek/PeerConnection.cc and defined in Museek/PeerMessages.hh
+In museekd 0.1.13, these messages are sent and received in Museek/PeerConnection.cc and defined in Museek/PeerMessages.hh.
+Since museekd 0.2, they are defined in museekd/peermessages.h.

 #### The Peer Init Message format